-The Institute for Local Government is an initiative launched at the University of Michigan-Dearborn in 2003 to offer a variety of programs to help develop stronger civic leadership in the region.
+The Institute for Local Government is an initiative launched at UM-Dearborn in 2003 to offer a variety of programs to help develop stronger civic leadership in the region.
 As the problems local governments are asked to solve become more complex, those serving as elected officials need background and continuing education delivered in a non-partisan and timely manner.
-We believe that the university is uniquely suited to perform this task.
+We believe that UM-Dearborn is uniquely suited to perform this task.